wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *name*
-	  - element label, registered as a string that will be translated
+	  - element label, registered as a string that will be translated, representing the name of the tab
+	  - required
+	  -  \-
 	* - *priority*
-	  - element priority in the list with all menu items: the tab with the lowest priority will be displayed to the left
+	  - element priority in the list of tabs; the tab with the lowest priority will be displayed to the left
+	  - required
+	  -  \-
 	* - *component*
-	  - the vue component attached to the current tab
+	  - the vue component of the new tab, containing all the functionalities
+	  - required
+	  -  \-
 	* - *options*
-	  - additional options: **visible**, or **enabled**
+	  - additional options, like **visible** or **enabled**; the tab is available for user interaction according to the value of these options
+	  - optional
+	  - {}

 At first, we check if the *name* of the tab can be found in our global **tabs** array and if the result is null, we create a new object using the parameters as properties.
 After pushing the newly created tab into the array, we sort them by priority and dispatch the array to the workspace store.